Skip to main content

 Human Ageing and Disease

-You develop your understanding of the molecular, cellular and whole organism ageing processes.
-This module addresses how ageing occurs by the accumulation of damage to molecules, cells and tissues, resulting in a loss of function and leading to an increased risk of death.
-Ageing is a major risk factor for a number of diseases including dementia, Alzheimer’s, Parkinson’s, cardiovascular diseases and cancer.
-This module addresses advances in intervention mechanisms which have contributed to reduced disease risk and development in an ageing population.
+Ageing is a major risk factor for a number of diseases including cardiovascular, respiratory, neurodegenerative, musculoskeletal diseases and cancer.
+Develop your understanding of the molecular, cellular and whole organism ageing processes.
+Explore how ageing occurs by the accumulation of damage to molecules, cells and tissues, resulting in a loss of function and leading to an increased risk of death.
+And examine advances in intervention mechanisms which have contributed towards reducing disease risk and development in an ageing population.

 Medical Microbiology